WSEAS CONFERENCES. WSEAS, Unifying the Science

 Authors: Yoichi Yamada, Yuki Miyata, Masanori Higashihara, Kenji Satou

 Abstract: The hierarchical clustering algorithm has frequently been applied to grouping genes sharing a certain characteristic from a microarray data set.
 Identification of clusters from a hierarchical cluster tree is generally conducted by cutting the tree at a certain level.
 In this method, the most parental clusters are identified as mutually correlated gene groups and their sibling clusters are ignored.
 However the sibling clusters have a possibility to show more significant GO term annotation than their parental clusters.
 To overcome this problem, Toronen developed a novel algorithm based on the calculation of each GO annotation in all the clusters that satisfy a threshold of correlation distance.
 However comparison of the algorithm and the general method has not been done enough yet.
-Therefore we compared the general method with Toronen‟s proposed algorithm for identifying gene cluster-relevant GO terms.
-Moreover, we compared the hierarchical clustering with fuzzy k-means clustering which can group a object into more than one cluster and permit a object not to belong to any clusters.
-Consequently, we confirmed that Toronen‟s algorithm is more available for identification of gene clusters and their relevant GO terms from a microarray data set than the other methods.
+Therefore we compared the general method with Toronen

 Keywords: Hierarchical clustering, Gene Ontology, Microarray data, Yeast cell cycle

-Issue 4, Volume 3, April 2008
+Issue 4, Volume 5, April 2008

 Title of the Paper: Stabilizing Effect of Prey Competition for Predators Exhibiting Switching Feeding Behavior